 - If possible: an official high school transcript and transcripts from all post-secondary institutions that you have attended

 - A detailed résumé which includes, chronologically, activities such as educational achievements, work experience, community involvement, volunteering and other experiences

 - A Letter of Intent (LOI) that shows clearly the applicants intentions and academic purposes

 - Proof of English language proficiency or French (in francophone territories).
 The most widely recognised English exams are TOEFL and IELTS.
-Book an IELTS test in your country!

 - Evidence that you can support yourself financially during your study programme in Canada.

 How to apply for a postgraduate degree

 Postgraduate admissions strongly depend on the type of university that provides the programmes and require prerequisites and assessments.
 Some of the requirements, such as the application form, the LOI, official transcripts from all post-secondary institutions, a chronological résumé and proof of English/proficiency are also necessary for the application to Bachelor studies.

 - Official documentation that confirms profession, if demanded

 - Two letters of academic reference that attest the preparation for Master/PhD studies (including letters from employers)